SilkRose/Pony/src/stories/love-licks/love-licks.md

 I think about what should be next.

-*A, let's do 'a', but how?
+*Let's do 'a', but how?
 Maybe a common phrase?*

 *What phrase has 'a' and words we've used?*